 - Coat the bottom of the pan with the brown sugar.

-- Mix the eggs with half a cup of milk.
+- Mix eggs with half a cup of milk (reserve remaining milk).

 - Sieve to get rid of undissolved egg parts.

-- In a deep pot boil the remaining milk over very low heat, adding the cinnamon, sugar, salt, vanilla and clove powder to it.
+- In a deep pot boil the remaining milk over very low heat, adding the cinnamon, sugar, salt, vanilla, ginger and clove powder to it.

-- When it breaks a boil add the bread cubes.
+- When it breaks a boil add the bread cubes and raisins.

 - While it is still cooking over low heat make sure that all the bread is soaked in milk.

-- Add the ginger and raisins, and remaining butter, mix and remove from the heat.
+- Add remaining butter, mix until the butter has melted and remove from the heat.

-- Add the egg mixture to it and mix well.
+- Add the egg mixture to it and mix well and fast.

 - Pour the batter into the baking pan being careful not to disturbe the sugar coating.

-- Bake until a you insert a knife in the center and it comes out clean (about 45 minutes).
+- Bake until a you insert a knife in the center and it comes out clean (50-60 minutes).

-- Let it cool to room temperature before removing from the pan.
+- Cool to room temperature before removing from the pan.
+Serve slightly chilled.